voxelize/voxelize/docs/docs/api/client/classes/RigidControls.md

 Update for the camera of the game.
 This should be called in the game update loop.
 What this does is that it updates the rigid body, and then interpolates the camera's position and rotation to the new position and rotation.
 If a character is attached, then the character is also updated.
+If the hud is attached, then the hud is also updated.

 #### Returns